ra1u/redis-dart/README.md

 ## [PubSub](http://redis.io/topics/pubsub)

-There is helper twolayered helper for dispatching recevied messages.
+PubSub is helper for dispatching recevied messages.

-To use pusbsub framework, create new `PubSubCommand` from existing `Command`
+First, create new `PubSubCommand` from existing `Command`

    PubSubCommand pubsub=new PubSubCommand(command);

-Once `PubSubCommand` is created, old `Command` is invalidated in should not be used on same connection. `PubSubCommand` allows executing only commands
+Once `PubSubCommand` is created, old `Command` is invalidated and should not be used on same connection. `PubSubCommand` allows executing only commands

     void subscribe(List<String> channels)